Muntjac Deer – Muntiacus reevesi

 Description: A small, hump-backed deer (a bit larger than a fox), with a small tail and not as much of a white “target” as with sika or fallow deer.
 Ginger pelage with dark stripes on the face.
 Males have short slightly hooked antlers born on long pedicels, sloping strongly backwards, and long protruding canines.

 Size: 77-91 cm; tail length 13-18 cm; shoulder height 45-52 cm.

 Weight: Males 12-17 kg; females 10-16 kg

 Lifespan: Up to 16 years for males in captivity and female >20 years.
 Wild males 10 years and 13 years for a female.

 Origin & Distribution: Reeves’ muntjac are native to SE China, including Taiwan and Hainan.
-Introduced to Woburn Park, Bedfordshire, in 1894, it was deliberately released into surrounding woodlands from 1901 onwards.
-Releases, translocations and escapes from the 1930s onwards resulted in wide establishment in SE England, and it is still spreading.
-It is susceptible to severe winters, but its small size and preference for thick cove renables it to adapt to suburban habitats.
-In some parts of SE England it is very abundant, reaching 100/km2 in prime habitat.
+Introduced to Woburn Park, Bedfordshire, in 1894, they were deliberately released into surrounding woodlands from 1901 onward.
+Releases, translocations and escapes from the 1930s onwards resulted in wide establishment in SE England, and they are still spreading.
+They are susceptible to severe winters, but their small size and preference for thick cove enables them to adapt to suburban habitats.
+In some parts of SE England, they are very abundant, reaching 100/km2 in prime habitat.
 Muntjac prefer deciduous woodland with a good understorey.
-Hedgerows, gardens, conifer plantations and railway embankments are also used, and in woods of conservation interest, they can doserious damage to important wild flowers (bluebells, primroses, oxslips, honeysuckle, orchids).
+Hedgerows, gardens, conifer plantations and railway embankments are also used, and in woods of conservation interest, they can do serious damage to important wild flowers (bluebells, primroses, oxslips, honeysuckle, orchids).